znikolovski/L738/README.md

 1. What is Server Side Rendering?
 2. Why use Server Side Rendering?
-3. Understand the two candidate SSR architectures and their trade-off
+3. Understand the two main SSR architectures and their trade-off

 ### Lesson Context

-> TODO

-1. Two approaches
-    1. external Node server serves the app and consumes content from AEM headless
-    2. AEM instance and an OSGi service in the middle POSTs the model to the Node Instance and injects it into the HTML of the AEM Page
-2. ideally spin local Node instance and connect AEM simulate SSR
+> The lesson presents two architectures where either an AEM or a Node instance serves the content and what are the implications of each architecture.

 #### Exercise 8.1